jim-collier/x9git/README.md

 <!-- TOC ignore:true -->
 # The Great Gitsby

-An "extreme" Git wrapper to speed and simplify Git workflow.
+An opinionated Git wrapper to speed and simplify Git workflow.

 <!-- TOC ignore:true -->
 ## Table of contents